+The standard of education and schools in Madrid is generally excellent, and expat parents will be spoilt for choice.
 While there are a range of schools in Madrid, for the most part, expats and the wealthier locals tend to send their children to private or international schools which offer higher standards and a greater variety of extra-curricular activities.

-Public Schools in Madrid
+Public schools in Madrid

 Semi-private and private schools in Madrid

 Many madrileños send their young students to semi-private Catholic schools, which are subsidised by the government and form an essential part of the education system in Spain.
 Tuition at these institutions is often more affordable than European private schools, but subsidised schools also teach Spanish curricula in the Spanish language and can be similarly difficult for newly arrived expat children.